-Certain new potentials are emerging in our global culture that are troubling to some of our long cherished ideas that humans are the primary forces of agency in the world; that problems like climate change, racism and economic inequality are isolated and separate from each other; and that we can ‘fix’ these problems or make them go away if only we find the right answers to the riddles they pose.
+Certain new potentials are emerging in ‘culture’, which are troubling to some of our long cherished ideas.
+Some of those ideas are that humans are the primary forces of agency in the world; that problems like climate change, racism and economic inequality are isolated and separate from each other; and that we can ‘fix’ these problems or make them go away if only we find the right answers to the riddles they pose.

-Instead, a renewed interest in indigenous cosmologies and ‘new materialisms’* teaches us that we are beings among other beings, and that the nonhuman world is capable of effecting changes.
-We are learning that the world is not merely weirder than we think, but weirder than we can think – and, as such, we require a quantum leap in the ways we think about causality, nature, time, the unknown, change, culture and social justice.
+Instead, we are learning otherwise.
+Instigated by renewed interest in indigenous cosmologies and post-human materialisms, we now see that we are beings among other beings, and that the nonhuman world is alive in a sense lost when we suppose the environment is merely a resource for our progress.
+In light of these troubling shifts, we can no longer think about the world in the same way: we require a quantum leap in the ways we think about causality, nature, time, the unknown, change, culture and social justice.

-We are therefore not quite sure what our organization is or wants to be!
-But to the extent that we share a common motivating vision, The Emergence Network is an earth-wide, soil-deep commonwealth of curators that are committed to the art of queering traditional activisms and contemporary patterns of responding to crisis, and opening up new spaces of power in partnership with the nonhuman planet.
+“At The Emergence Network, we ask, if we took seriously the idea that we are entangled with the world, that we are not the masters of the realm, how would that change the ways we respond to our most pernicious crises?
+The Emergence Network is an earth-wide, soil-deep commonwealth of curators that is committed to the art of queering traditional activisms and contemporary patterns of responding to crisis, and opening up new spaces of power in partnership with the nonhuman planet.